-Political risk is any event that can directly or indirectly alter the value of an economic asset or significantly impact the security or economic wellbeing of a nation.
-The complexity of the international system as well as incomplete information about the intentions of the actors in the system are what make political risks difficult to analyze and forecast.
+Political risk is a government decision or socio-economic change that can directly or indirectly alter the value of a business (or an economic asset) or significantly impact the security or economic wellbeing of a nation.
+The complexity of the international system as well as incomplete information about the intentions of the actors in the system make political risks difficult to analyze and forecast.
+Current examples of political risks that pose significant challenges to leaders in both business and government include: the political-economic situation in Europe, conflict in the Middle East, tensions in the South China Sea and political uncertainties in South America.

-The foundation to good analysis of political risks is critical thinking and sound decision-making processes.
-As such, the course will begin with an examination of decision-making best practices and how analysts can effectively deal with uncertainty and complexity.
-The fundamentals of forecasting will also be addressed in the first part of the course.
-The course will then cover the various types of political risks and analytic methods for assessing these risks.
+The first part of this course will focus on decision-making/analytic best practices, how analysts can effectively deal with uncertainty and complexity, and the fundamentals of forecasting.
+The course will then cover the various types of political risks and analytic methods for assessing these risks such as risk mapping, systems analysis, scenarios development, and game theory.
 Students will use the analytic methods covered in the course in their written assignments.
-Case studies will also be used during class sessions to test the analytic methods that are covered in the course.

 Students will become familiar with the history and evolution of political risk analysis.
 They will understand the many types of political risks, the different levels of political risk (global, country, firm/sector), and be able to use different analytic methods to assess and forecast political risks.